Astrian/Astrian/README.md

 #### I am writing...

 Some text on my personal blog (in Simplify Chinese), with topics about technology, music, culture, or just shattered thoughts.
-[Here is the link to here.](https://astrianzheng.cn)
+[Here is the link to my blog.](https://astrianzheng.cn)

 ![My Blog Screenshot](blog-screenshot.png)